zolyfarkas/jaxrs-spf4j-demo/README.md

   kubectl port-forward  deployment/jaxrs-spf4j-demo 8080:8080

 ```
-  now you can access the cluster vvia localhost:8080.
+  now you can access the cluster via localhost:8080.

   And try out additionally some cluster endpoints in your browser: